63rd Bombardment Squadron: Combat in the Pacific

+Crew of squadron B-17F Flying Fortress after flying their last mission (Note: Aircraft is Boeing B-17F Flying Fortress, serial 41-24521, Black Jack on 14 February 1943 at Jackson Airfield, Papua New Guinea.
+The fixed machine gun in the lower nose was fitted in the field.)

 The squadron reached Australia via Cape Town in March 1942.
 It was originally equipped with B-17s for combat operations.
 The squadron operated from bases in Australia until January 1943, when it moved to New Guinea.
 Between May and September 1942 the squadron replaced its B-17s with Consolidated B-24 Liberators, believed to be more suited to the long ranges of many Pacific missions.
 It attacked Japanese shipping in the Netherlands East Indies and the Bismarck Archipelago.
 It experimented with skip bombing and used this technique during the Battle of the Bismarck Sea in March 1943.
 During this battle, it made repeated attacks against an enemy convoy bringing reinforcements to Japanese forces in New Guinea.
 For this action, the squadron was awarded a Distinguished Unit Citation.
 During this period, the squadron also provided air support for ground forces in New Guinea.
 It attacked airfields and enemy installations in New Guinea, the Bismarck Archipelago, Celebes, Halmahera, Yap, Palau, and the southern Philippines.